 Links in our articles are for companies who’s products we use and love.
 When you make purchases clicking these links, we might or might not be compensated for sending you to their website.
 We are not compensated for reviewing products, and the opinions on this site are purely the writer’s.
 We appreciate your support and trust as we know your time and money is valuable!

-It’s a scorcher outside this weekend, and summer is here to stay for a while.
-Summer means the sun.
-Sun means sun shirts!
+Sun’s out!
+Sun (for me) means sun shirts!
 There are SO many different versions on the market, it’s hard to know which product to buy.
 Well let me help you out!
-Here’s our showdown review of SEVEN different brands: Tailored Sportsman, Kerrits, Kastel Denmark, EquiInStyle, Noble Outfitters, It’s A Haggerty’s and CoolBlast by Dover.
+Here’s our showdown review of TEN different brands: Tailored Sportsman, Kerrits, Kastel Denmark, EquiInStyle, Noble Outfitters, It’s A Haggerty’s and CoolBlast Solitare by Dover, CoolBlast by Dover, CoolBlast Dots by Dover, and RJ Classics Ella Sun Shirt.
 Notes: I machine wash all on Cold and hang to dry.

 Tailored Sportsman IceFil shirt: $65

 The Tailored Sportsman IceFil Shirt has a couple of big things going for it.
 The vast array of color choices makes this one #1 for style in my book.
 While a totally different hand feel than the Kastel shirts, this fabric is also fabulously soft.
 Instead of feeling slick, it feels buttery.
 The fabric is simply ultra soft and ultra comfy.
 I wasn’t sure I’d like the heavier weight to the fabric, but I honestly don’t notice it a bit and the fabric does a fabulous job of keeping you cool.
 It uses IceFil fabric (so does Kerrits) to keep you cool on hot days.
 I find it does a fantastic job of that and I don’t feel overheated when I wear mine at all.
 It’s become my favorite sun shirt actually.